johnwargo/pi-weather-station/readme.md

 Weather Underground Setup
 =========================

-Weather Underground (WU) is a public weather service now owned by the Weather Channel; it's most well known for enabling everyday people to setup weather stations and upload local weather data into the WU weatherbase for public consumption.
-Used to upload weather data into the WU weatherbase.
-Point your browser of choice to [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/) to setup your weather station.
+Weather Underground (WU) is a public weather service now owned by the Weather Channel; it's most well-known for enabling everyday people to setup weather stations and upload local weather data into the WU weatherbase for public consumption.
+Point your browser of choice to [https://www.wunderground.com/weatherstation/overview.asp](https://www.wunderground.com/weatherstation/overview.asp) to setup your weather station.
 Once you complete the setup, WU will generate a station ID and access key you'll need to access the service from the project.
 Be sure to capture those values, you'll need them later.

 Installation
 ============